Who Has to File Taxes?

 - You have to contribute to the Canada Pension Plan (CPP).

-- You are currently receiving Working Income Tax Benefit (WITB) advance payments and would like to continue receiving these benefits.
+- You are currently receiving Canada Workers Benefit (CWB) advance payments and would like to continue receiving these benefits.

 You still may want to file if any of the following apply.